revanthj/AmesHousingPrices/README.md

 * It is observed that Optimal parameter model is not performing as expected.
 Since I tuned paramters individually, optimal value of one parameters might not work best with optimal value of other parameter.
 Resolution is to tune parameters with Random Search or Grid Search CV.

 * SUMMARY
+ * With Hyper Parameter Tuning, I improved decision tree accuracy from 77.01% to 78.35% (with adjusted optimal values)

 ## Random Forest Model